Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Visa Information for Morocco:

-A tourist visa is not required for stays of less than 90 days for citizens of most countries, such as USA, UK, Australia, Canada, etc. Check for current info for your country on the Morocco Embassy website.
+A tourist visa is not required for stays of less than 90 days for citizens of most countries, such as USA, UK, Australia, Canada, etc. Check for current info for other countries on the Morocco Embassy website.

-When we arrive at the Casablanca CMN airport, the Immigration officials will stamp our passports with an entry date.
+When we arrive at the Casablanca CMN airport, the Immigration officials will stamp our passports with an entry date; they are friendly and the process is easy!

 Passport Validity: